 Skip to content

-Part 39: std::expected Error Handling — A Better Choice Than Exceptions in Embedded
+Part 39: Error Handling with std::expected — A Better Choice Than Exceptions for Embedded Systems

 The Embedded Error Handling Trilemma

-In any programming scenario, error handling must solve one problem: a function can succeed or fail, so how does the caller know the result?
+In any programming scenario, error handling must address a fundamental question: a function can succeed or fail, so how does the caller know the result?

 In PC-based C++, the standard answer is exceptions.
 A function throws an exception, and the caller catches it with try/catch.
-Exceptions cannot be silently ignored — an uncaught exception terminates the program.
-However, exceptions have a runtime cost (stack unwinding, RTTI information, exception tables), and our CMakeLists.txt explicitly disables them via -fno-exceptions -fno-rtti.
+Exceptions cannot be silently ignored—an uncaught exception terminates the program.
+However, exceptions have a runtime cost (stack unwinding, RTTI information, exception tables), and our CMakeLists.txt explicitly disables them via -fno-exceptions.
 On resource-constrained STM32s, the overhead of exceptions is unacceptable.

-We need a mechanism that combines the "cannot be ignored" safety of exceptions with the "zero runtime overhead" efficiency of error codes.
-C++23's std::expected<T, E> is the answer.
+We need a mechanism that offers the "cannot be ignored" safety of exceptions, combined with the "zero runtime overhead" efficiency of error codes.
+C++23's std::expected is the answer.

 UartError: Type-Safe Error Codes